 The Real Cost of Foodborne Illness in the United States

+Foodborne illness remains a significant public health and economic burden in the United States.
 Beyond the human impact, the financial consequences affect businesses, healthcare systems, and communities nationwide.
-For foodservice operators, understanding the scale of the issue is essential to protecting both customers and your operation.
+Understanding the scale of the issue is therefore essential for foodservice operators who want to protect both customers and their operation.

 Annual Foodborne Illness Impact

-• 48M Annual Illnesses
+- 48M Annual Illnesses

-• 128K Hospitalizations
+- 128K Hospitalizations

-• 3K Deaths
+- 3K Deaths

-These numbers highlight the ongoing importance of strong food safety practices across the foodservice industry.
+Together, these numbers highlight the ongoing importance of strong food safety practices across the foodservice industry.

 Economic Impact